Nithin-GK/Nithin-GK.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a second year PhD student in the Department of Electrical and Computer Engineering at VIU Lab , Johns Hopkins University, where I am advised by <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M Patel</a> .
+I am a third year PhD student in the Department of Electrical and Computer Engineering at VIU Lab , Johns Hopkins University.
+I am advised by <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M Patel</a> .

 I work on problems in Computer Vision.
-My research primarily focuses on Deep Generative Modelling.
-With a special emphasis on Plug and Play models and efficient architectures for generation.
-Enabling training and inference of generative models on low compute resources.
+My research primarily focuses on Deep Generative Modelling with a special emphasis on Plug and Play models and efficient architectures for generation, enabling training and inference of generative models on low compute resources.

-Prior to joining JHU, I obtained a Bachelor's and Master's dual degree (B.Tech& M.Tech) with a major in Electrical Engineering from Indian Institute of Technology, Madras , where I worked with  <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr AN Rajagopalan</a> at the IPCV Lab, IIT Madras on Image reconstruction.
+Prior to joining JHU, I obtained my Bachelor's and Master's dual degree (B.Tech& M.Tech)  in Electrical Engineering from Indian Institute of Technology, Madras.
+At IIT Madras, I worked with  <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr AN Rajagopalan</a> at the IPCV Lab, on image reconstruction.